Artoriuz/ArtCNN/README.md

 The baseline models in the root directory ara luma prescalers.
 They double luma without touching chroma at all.

 `Chroma` variants are trained to learn how to reconstruct chroma using information from both chroma and luma.
-The `DN` and `DS` variants should generally work well on most lossy video content, you should only consider the other variants on very high quality sources.
-You should **not** use this alongside luma prescalers.
+You should **not** use this alongside luma prescalers as it's trained assuming a 2x scaling factor for chroma.

 `YCbCr` variants are 2x YCbCr models that double the image and reconstruct chroma simultaneously.
 This is what you should generally use if you want to use ArtCNN for both luma and chroma.
 Do **not** use these on 4:4:4 content.